cuga-rajal/translator/README.md

 translated phrase is then sent only to the HUD owner's local chat with llOwnerSay(), so only the HUD owner sees it.
 If the translated phrase is the same as the original, it will not be sent to local chat.

+There is a limit of 16kb per translation.
+Anything exceeding that is truncated.

 This is a work in progress.
 Please notify me of bugs or feature requests.